RemTung/TobRFV-lineages-Heroku/README.md

 ### TODO

-1. create a 'help' button on the web page that explains how to use the web app
+1. complete Docs page

-2. make the tree bigger
+2. Complete My data page

 3. color the newly added node in the new tree